 Margaritas, Mojito, and Manhattan cocktails, what do they all have in common?
 Well, other than being main menus in bars, the three refreshment drinks are perfect for cooling down and also they need ice to chill.
-So, when looking for the best blender for cocktails, you have to consider the same factors as blenders for ice and frozen foods.
+So, when looking for the best blender for cocktails in 2023, you have to consider the same factors as blenders for ice and frozen foods.

 Regardless, you’ll hardly find bars with a blender running with Blanco tequila on the counter.
 If it’s an American Classic Margarita, nearly all bartenders use a cocktail shaker until the blend is well-chilled.
 And for a refreshing mojito, they use a muddler to press the fresh juice from the fruit wedges and herb leaves.